36 Things to do in Vienna (+ map) – Best places to visit

 Opening hours: open Thursday to Monday 9:00-18:00 and Wednesday 9:00-20:00.
 Closed on Tuesdays.
 The last entry is one hour before the end of opening hours.

-The Hunderwasserhaus is one of the less common places, but one of the most famous.
+The Hunderwasserhaus is one of the less common places, but at the same time one of the most interesting.
 He created the colour block in the 1980s. years of architectural designer Friedensreich Hunderwasser.
 The building symbolizes the connection between man and nature.

 Adjacent to the Hundertwasserhaus is the Hundertwasser Village with shops and cafés (open daily 9:00-18:00).